RashaAlamoud/Create-a-Tableau-Story-DAND/README.md

-# Create-a-Tableau-Story-DAND By Rasha AL-Amoud
+# Create a Tableau Story DAND By Rasha AL-Amoud
-Project: Create a Tableau Story ( No show medical appointments dataset) using Tableau
+Project: Create a Tableau Story ( No show medical appointments dataset) using Tableau Software